Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 ### Complex Numbers and Roots of Unity

 The magic of FFT is based on the beautiful concept of roots of unity but that in turn is only made possible by the unique properties of complex numbers.
-So, here's a deep dive on complex numbers.
+So, here's a deep dive on complex numbers and roots of unity.

-Given the polynomial $P(x) = 1 + x + x^2$, find the roots(*i.e*, the values of $x$ for which $P(x) = 0$) of the polynomial?
+Given the polynomial $P(x) = 1 + x + x^2$, find the roots(*i.e*, the values of $x$ for which $P(x) = 0$) of the polynomial.
 The simple answer is the roots does not exist.

 Using the quadratic formula $x = \dfrac{-b \pm \sqrt{b^2 - 4ac}}{2a}$, let's solve anyways:
 - $a = 1$, $b = 1$ and $c = 1$